llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/tagged-union-member-count.rst

     TagCount,
   };

-  struct TaggedUnionCount { // warning: Tagged union has more data members (4) than tags (3)
+  struct TaggedUnionCount { // warning: tagged union has more data members (4) than tags (3)
     TagWithCounterCount Kind;
     union Data {
       int A;